DBrider3/gemini-cli/README.md

 ## 📋 Key Features

-With Gemini CLI you can:
+With Noma CLI you can:

 - **Code Understanding & Generation**
   - Query and edit large codebases